DeFiCh/defichain.com/content/_learn/en-US/swap-and-arbitrage.md

 The DeFiChain DEX does not suffer the high gas fees of Ethereum-based DEX, due to network congestion.
 Afterall, Ethereum being a general purpose blockchain, isn't specifically designed for decentralized finance.
 DeFiChain on the other hand, is born and made for DeFi, and DeFi only.

-### Step 1: Launch the DeFi Wallet app
+### Step 1: Launch the DeFi Wallet desktop app

 Don’t have the app installed yet?
 [Click here for a step-by-step guide on how to do so.](https://defichain.com/learn/defi-app-how-to/?utm_source=defichain&utm_medium=dex-guide&utm_campaign=dex-launch)

 ### Step 2: Make sure you have DFI in your wallet

-After opening the DeFi Wallet App, click **Balances** in the sidebar.
+After opening the DeFi Wallet desktop App, click **Balances** in the sidebar.
 Make sure you have funds (DFI) in wallet, as DFI is needed for transaction fees.
 If you don't yet have DFI, [here is a step-by-step tutorial on how and where you can buy DFI.](https://defichain.ghost.io/where-and-how-to-buy-dfi-defichain/)

 ![](/img/guides/installing-defi-app/wallets-choose.png)